 The implication of corporate credentials exposed on the dark web is not just limited to financial loss.
 With cybercriminals gaining easy access to organizational login details, damaged reputation, loss of intellectual property, and increased insurance premiums follow as well.

 Fortunately, there are methods that corporates can adopt to prevent their credentials from landing up for auction on the dark web.
 Follow the below six steps to ensure that organizational credentials remain secure.

 1) Use unique passwords for applications and systems

 In most scenarios, employees who are expected to maintain too many passwords and having each a unique one and still remember them is not exactly a reality.
-In this situation, organization should enable password mangers for both personal and professional use.
+In this situation, the organization should enable password managers for both personal and professional use.
 This will tremendously reduce the likelihood of employees reusing the same password across multiple devices and applications.
-Moreover, 73% of workers3 duplicate their password across corporate network and personal accounts, making it easy for hackers to gain access to them.
+Moreover, 73% of workers3 duplicate their password across corporate networks and personal accounts, making it easy for hackers to gain access to them.
 Therefore, having this approach is very critical.

 2) Change passwords regularly

 Even while maintaining a systematic approach to secure passwords, they can appear on the dark web.
 It is noted that at least one data breach is experienced by 53% of organizations as a result of compromised credentials.